catenax-ng/product-agents-edc/docs/README.md

         # -- Enables TLS on the ingress resource
         tls:
           enabled: true
+        # -- If you do not have a default cluster issuer
+        certManager:
+          issuer: my-cluster-issuer
+  # -- The Data planes
   dataplanes:
+    # -- Default data plane is already an agent plane (has the agent section non-empty)
     dataplane:
+      # -- Additional or default resources
       configs:
+        # -- Overides the default dataspace.ttl to include all important BPNs and connectors
         dataspace.ttl: |-
           ################################################
           # Agent Bootstrap Graph